g4b1y/Namless_King/README.md

     }
 ````
 In the Constructor from the Window-class we set a title for the game-window.

-Markup: -Bullet list
-   *make the window Fullscreen
+   * make the window Fullscreen
-   *load the NPC
+   * load the NPC
-   *give the window a width and a height
+   * give the window a width and a height
-   *set it visible
+   * set it visible
-   *define a minimum size
+   * define a minimum size
-   *add a Background
+   * add a Background
-   *and set the Layout of the ContentPane to null
+   * and set the Layout of the ContentPane to null

 After that I added a ComponentListener that tells me if the window gets resized.
 I also check (if the level-editor is used) if an object is moved.